"Because Quality Education, Exceptional Training and Clinical Expertise Matter"

 The "Health By Design" program helped patients with medical conditions caused and/or exacerbated by lifestyle issues that contribute to health problems such as: Obesity, Type 2 Diabetes, Hypercholesterolemia, Hypertension and physical and psychological impediments to exercise to achieve significant improvements in their health.
 Click here to see data regarding the efficacy of this program.

-During these seven years, Dr. Baker published several peer-reviewed research articles with Dr. Kirschenbaum that have been widely referenced in numerous scholarly journals, including the New England Journal of Medicine, The Annual Review of Nutrition, The Journal of the American Dietetic Association, and the International Journal of Obesity.
+As noted above, during these seven years, Dr. Baker published several peer-reviewed research articles with Dr. Kirschenbaum that have been widely referenced in numerous peer reviewed scholarly journals (over 700), including the New England Journal of Medicine, The Annual Review of Nutrition, The Journal of the American Dietetic Association, and the International Journal of Obesity.
 (Click here to see these articles).

 According to Google Scholar, this body of research has also been cited in over 35 books and many newspapers and magazines and has been presented at annual meetings of the Society of Behavioral Medicine (SBM), and the Association for the Advancement of Behavior Therapy (AABT).